 It can be a bit alarming to see your puppy shaking like a leaf while sleeping — are they having a bad dream?
 Is it epilepsy?
 Maybe it’s just too cold?
 In any case, it doesn’t look like it’s a pleasant experience nor offering the deep sleep that a growing puppy needs.

-This article will discuss a few of the reasons that your pup could be shaking while sleeping.
+This article will discuss 5 of the most common reasons that your pup could be shaking while sleeping, in no particular order.
 Some reasons are perfectly normal, while others may be a reason to keep a closer eye on your dog for the time being.
 Either way, information is power, and once equipped, you can make the decision that will keep your puppy safe and happy.

 Before you assume the worst, take a close look at your dog.
 When a puppy is dreaming, there could be shaking, twitching, and trembling going on in relation to that dream.
 Perhaps there are visions of rabbits in green fields, and it’s only natural your puppy would delight in a chase.

 Take a look at their eyes: If you see movement under the lids, this indicates REM sleep, or rapid eye movement, and this is normal.
 Animals dream just like humans, and sometimes the dreams can seem very real to them.

 Another simple reason could be that your puppy is cold.
 Puppies are still growing and haven’t developed enough muscle or body fat to keep them warm all the time, especially if it is a chilly winter’s day outside.
 It’s easy enough to cover your little one with a warm blanket or make their bed near a warm stove.